Energy and the Poor - Black Carbon in Developing Nations

 Determining whether students have met the goals

-Within the second small group, the students will complete a concept map and a 2-page explanatory paper that demonstrates their understanding of the problems linked with black carbon and they will generate workable solutions.
+Within the second small group, the students will complete a concept map and a 2-page collaborative paper that demonstrates their understanding of the wide range of problems linked with black carbon.
+Students will also generate practical solutions.

 - Activity Description/Assignment: Black Carbon Assignment (Microsoft Word 28kB May8 09)